 CA Number on Trucks

-Hey folks, if you've ever been behind the wheel of a truck in California, chances are you've heard of a CA Number on trucks.
+Hey folks, if you've ever been behind the wheel of a truck in California, chances are you've heard of a CA Number on lorries.
 But what exactly are they?
 Visit California DOT number?

 A CA Number is an identification number assigned to trucks registered in California.
 A CA Number can be requested through the Department of Motor Vehicles (DMV) and must be displayed on both sides of the vehicle for law enforcement or other officials to identify it.
 This number helps reduce confusion between vehicles owned by different companies and ensures that each truck has its own unique identity.
 What Is IRP or Apportioned Registration?